 NOTE: We recommend that you check and clean the strainer after each tankful of water during the first few uses of the water pump system.
 Thereafter, remember to check it at least yearly, and be sure to empty water from it during winterization procedures.

-Water Pump Strainer (Located in water service center) -Typical View
+Water Pump Strainer -Typical View

 To Clean Pump Strainer